da6ds/storage-optimizer/README.md

+**License:** All rights reserved.
+Portfolio review only.
+No copying or reuse without permission.
 # StorageMap (Simulation)
 **See it all.
 Clean it all.**
 Link your device and cloud accounts to see every file in one place.
 Then let the app clean it up and cut storage costs — automatically.